RESET SESSION / RWinSta

 Resetting a user's session without warning the user, can result in the loss of data at the session.

-You should reset a session only when it malfunctions or appears to have stopped responding.
+Only reset a session when it malfunctions or appears to have stopped responding.

 RDP Permissions are set under: